 The Life Plan outlines six major areas of life-Faith, Finances, Family, Friends, Business, and Health.
 While these are general areas of our lives, you can adjust to meet your needs and goals.
 After all, it is your life.
 Your choices.
 Your actions.
-The sum total of your choices will lead to your legacy, so let's build your life and your legacy with faithful intentionality.
+The sum of your choices will lead to your legacy, so let us build your life and your legacy with faithful intentionality.

-- Step 1: Print out the 12 Week Year LIFE PLAN SMART Goals Form. - Step 2: Find a quiet place where you won't be interrupted. - Step 3: Enter your Purpose Statement.
-See: How to Create Your Purpose Statement. - Step 4: With your Family Values, Your Legacy, and Purpose Statement in mind, think about the upcoming quarter and decide on the SMART goals you will accomplish in the next 12 weeks.
-Do not think a year out because so much can change in a year's time-instead, think of a 12-week year (see book by Brian Moran) and set new goals every 12 weeks in each of the major areas of the Life Plan. - Step 5: Review your goals and make sure they are SMART goals-Specific, Measurable, Achievable, Relevant, and Timebound.
+Step 1: Print out the 12 Week Year LIFE PLAN SMART Goals Form.

+Step 3: Enter your Purpose Statement.
+See: How to Create Your Purpose Statement.

+Step 4: With your Family Values, Your Legacy, and Purpose Statement in mind, think about the upcoming quarter and decide on the SMART goals you will accomplish in the next 12 weeks.
+Do not think a year out because so much can change in a year's time-instead, think of a 12-week year (see book by Brian Moran) and set new goals every 12 weeks in each of the major areas of the Life Plan.

+Step 5: Review your goals and make sure they are SMART goals-Specific, Measurable, Achievable, Relevant, and Timebound.
 Consider what may hinder you from achieving your goals and include any goals that will help you overcome these obstacles!